 Favourite Things – Dekton

-What: Dekton Ultracompact Surfaces (When you go to the site, say you are from the United States to see in English)
+What: Dekton Ultracompact Surfaces (When you go to the site, say you are from the United States.
+So, you can see in English)

 Why: The Possibilities!
 Dekton can be used for everything from tableware to surfacing on the exterior of buildings.
-Definately in line to be the ‘next big thing’.
+Certainly, in line to be the ‘next big thing’.

 - Strength = 5 times the flexural strength of granite